sheaivey/rx5808-pro-diversity/README.md

 - *(REMOVED)* ~~**DIP mode** - Set channel by extern DIP switch~~

 ####In the works...
-- Auto switch video from GUI to Receiver on button pressed
-- New board design taking heat concerns into account.
 - Breakout rx5808 functionality into its own library.

 ##Usage
 ####Screens

 ![TVOut Screens](docs/img/screens-tvout.jpg "TVOut Screens")

 1. **Mode Select** - Use the up/down buttons to navigate.
 Hit mode to select.
 Don't press anything to return to the last mode selected.
 2. **Auto Scan** - Scans all bands until a signal with good signal strength is found.
 3. **Manual Mode** - Will hold on a manualy selected channel.
 4. **Band Scaner** - Scans all bands and presents them with a sitnal strength bar graph.
 5. **Diversity** - Select which receiver to use or auto.
 Also Displays signal strength of each antenna.
 6. **Save** - Saves last used channel and mode for next power cycle.
 This is also where you enter RSSI calibration mode.

 ####Initial Setup